kevintruong/til/C-Programming,-Part-2:-Text-Input-And-Output.md

 Use `fprintf( _file_ , "Hello %s, score: %d", name, score);` Where \_file\_ is either predefined 'stdout' 'stderr' or a FILE pointer that was returned by `fopen` or `fdopen`

+## Can I use file descriptors?
+Yes!
+Just use `dprintf(int fd, char* format_string, ...);` Just remember the stream may be buffered, so you will need to assure that the data is written to the file descriptor.

 ## How do I print data into a C string?
 Use `sprintf` or better `snprintf`.
 ```C